 Penguins are even cuter in person, but Weddell seals are my favorite critter down there.

 I think that’s another beautiful thing I’ve come to realize: life is so much more fluid than Point A-to Point B-to Point C. There’s detours and scenic routes.
-There’s so many paths to explore, and the course of your life can always be changed.
-The fact that life is so uncertain used to scare me; but now it’s my source of excitement.
+There are so many paths to explore, and the course of your life can always be changed.
+The fact that life is so uncertain used to scare me, but now it’s my source of excitement.

-I can really only speak for where I am right in this present moment, and right now, I love my job.
+I can really only speak for where I am right in this present moment, and right now, I love working as a polar expedition guide.

 Aside from photography, I’m also a certified yoga teacher and host a podcast, “Limitless Living” which is actually about all the stuff we’re talking about here: the pursuit of the unconventional.
 I don’t think you have to ever just do one thing.
 People are so multifaceted and complex.
 I think we should explore everything we can.

-10.)
-Have you had any amazing, specific “aha” moments during your work that you realized you were happy and exactly where you were supposed to be?
+Have you had any amazing, specific “aha” moments working as a polar expedition guide where you realized you were happy and exactly where you were supposed to be?
 Please describe.